Like other reptiles, a crested gecko’s skin needs renewal periodically.

-The most common shedding problem a crested gecko will face is an incomplete shed.
-An incomplete shed will lead to other health concerns if it is not treated quickly.
-A stuck shed between a crestie’s toes may cut off circulation to one or more of the reptile’s digits.
+An incomplete shed is the most common shedding problem a crested gecko will face.
+However, an unfinished shed will lead to other health concerns if it is not treated quickly.
+For example, a stuck shed between a crestie’s toes may cut off circulation to one or more of the reptile’s digits.

 A lack of blood flow to any part of a crestie’s body for an extended period will ultimately lead to necrosis.

-In necrosis, the tissues without any blood circulating through them will begin to die.
+In necrosis, the tissues without blood circulating through them will begin to die.

-This will ultimately lead to your crestie needing surgery and possible amputation of the affected areas.
+This will ultimately lead to your crestie needing surgery and possibly amputating the affected areas.

 If necrosis spreads from the digits to the leg, the entire limb may need to be amputated.

-A stuck shed on a crestie’s tail may cause the lizard to drop the tail completely.
+A stuck shed on a crestie’s tail may cause the lizard to drop the tail altogether.

 Tail dropping is harmless to a crestie, but the tail will never grow back.

-Stuck shed on a crestie’s eyes may lead to eye infections due to a buildup of bacteria.
+Stuck shed on a crestie’s eyes may lead to eye infections due to bacteria buildup.

 Treatment for Stuck Shed

 Make an appointment with your veterinarian as soon as you notice any stuck shed on your gecko.
-If you are unable to get an appointment right away, you will be able to help your crestie in the meantime.
-Provide your crestie with a warm bath for 30-45 minutes every day until your vet appointment.
+If you cannot get an appointment right away, you will be able to help your crestie in the meantime.
+Provide your crestie with a warm bath for 30-45 minutes daily until your vet appointment.

-If your crested gecko has a harder time with a stuck shed, never remove it yourself.
+If your crested gecko has a more challenging time with a stuck shed, never remove it yourself.